msboufanzi/fashion-model-portfolio/README.md

 # Fashion Model Portfolio.

-Visit the website clicking [HERE!](https://mateoradovich.netlify.app)
+Visit the website clicking [HERE!](https://trulyzaak.netlify.app/)

 ## Description:
-Simple, informative, minimalist and full responsive website about the fashion model [*Mateo Radovich*](https://mateoradovich.netlify.app).
+Simple, informative, minimalist and full responsive website about the fashion model.
 The main objective of this website is to show the model's work in a simple and minimalist way, with a modern design and a very intuitive interface.
 Show less, say more and keep it simple to the user.

 ## Includes: